kvarak/dnd/docs/_Classes/barbarian.md

 ### Elemental Focus
-Beginning at 10th level, if you start your turn raging, you can choose to switch your current Form of the Warden to a different form.
+If you start your turn raging, you can choose to switch your current Form of the Warden to a different form.

 ### Warden's Aura
-Starting at 14th level, your guardian form emanates a magical aura that fortifies your allies.
+Your guardian form emanates a magical aura that fortifies your allies.
 When you gain temporary hit points with the Ancient Fortitude feature, you can use a **bonus action** to grants each friendly creature within 20 feet of you the same amount of temporary hit points.